Hungarian Algorithm (KuhnβMunkres), Step-by-Step

 On this page

 Quick takeaway: Hungarian algorithm repeatedly transforms the cost matrix without changing which assignments are optimal.
-It creates many zeros (tight reduced costs), then finds a set of independent zeros (one per row/column).
+It creates many zeros (tight reduced costs), then finds a set of independent zeros (no two share a row or a column).
 If there are not enough independent zeros, it performs a structured adjustment step and repeats.

 Assignment problem model (matrix + constraints)